oh-facts/old-vulkan-dump/STYLE.md

 - Don't use exceptions.
 - Don't use RAII.
 - Don't use namespaces
-- Don't use malloc / calloc / realloc / free
+- Don't use malloc / calloc / realloc / free for managing memory
+- Don't use compiler intrinsics

 ## Do's